 Our International Project Grant aims to generate scientific discoveries that will lead to new treatments to protect, improve or restore hearing, or to silence tinnitus.
+See our Biomedical Research Strategy (PDF, 4,072kB, opens new window) for more details.

 Summary of grant